cfjedimaster/galleon/installation/readme.txt

 ---- LATEST VERSION ----
+2.5.0 (September 9, 2011)
+/cfcs/settings.ini.cfm - preheaderlinkstext and preheaderlinksurl settings.
+These settings allow you to quickly add additional links to the top level nav.
+Credit Ben Forta for the feature.
+/admin/settings.cfm - allows you to edit the settings above /cfcs/message.cfc, thread.cfc - bug in the 'auto delete from email' feature - thanks to Forta for the fix /pagetemplates/main_header.cfm - support for the two new settings /error.cfm - typo

+---- ARCHIVED UPDATES ----
 2.5.0 (August 6, 2011)
 /cfcs/settings.ini.cfm - version
 /admin/forums_edit.cfm, /cfcs/forum.cfc - Support for "RANK" attribute of forums.
 Allows you to override the default name sort.